rhaiscript/rhai-dylib/README.md

 ## Loader

-`PluginLoader` is a trait that is used to build objects that load plugins in memory.
-A [libloading](https://github.com/nagisa/rust_libloading) implementation is available, which enables you to load plugins via a `cdylib` or `dylib` rust crate.
+`Loader` is a trait that is used to build objects that load rhai modules from dynamic libraries in memory.
+A [libloading](https://github.com/nagisa/rust_libloading) implementation is available, which enables you to load modules via a `cdylib` or `dylib` rust crate.

 Check the `simple` example for more details.

+> You can easily setup a dynamic library for Rhai by using [cargo-generate](https://github.com/cargo-generate/cargo-generate) and the [rhai-dylib-template](https://github.com/ltabis/rhai-dylib-template).

 ## Module Resolver